stellar/stellar-docs/README.md

   - Blocked: these issues are being worked on but are blocked for some reason and need attention.
   - Done: these issues have been completed and can be closed.

-If you have questions, feel free to ping bri (.aythia) or ElliotFriend (.elliotfriend) in the [Stellar Developer Discord](https://discord.gg/stellardev).
+If you have questions, feel free to ask in the [Stellar Developer Discord](https://discord.gg/stellardev).

 ## Quick Start
 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)][codespaces]